mythz/mythz.github.com/source/_posts/2013-02-24-alan-kay-on-software.markdown

 categories: [software, oop, messaging, smalltalk, lisp, ruby, dart]
 ---

+If you haven't heard of [Alan Kay](http://en.wikipedia.org/wiki/Alan_Kay) you will have likley have heard one of his many [famous quotes](http://en.wikiquote.org/wiki/Alan_Kay), the most popular, likely his 1971 gem:

+> The best way to predict the future is to invent it.

+But for the unfamiliar, Alan has one of the most illustrious careers in computer science who's been awarded both a Kyoto Prize and a Turing award for his work on Object Orientated Programming.
+He is one of the pioneers of Personal Computing, the Graphical User Interface, Object Orientated Programming and the inventor of [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk) - one of the most influential languages of all time.

 Much of [the](http://www.mprove.de/diplom/referencesKay.html)
 [writing](http://www.viewpointsresearch.org/html/writings.php) of
-[Alan Kay](http://en.wikipedia.org/wiki/Alan_Kay) (for those that don't know was one of the pioneers of the PC, GUIs, OOP and the inventor of Smalltalk) holds a insightful read into how the [power of context (pdf)](http://www.vpri.org/pdf/m2004001_power.pdf) impacts learning and goes on to provide a glimpse of the incredible innovation he was surrounded with during his time working on [ARPA](http://en.wikipedia.org/wiki/Advanced_Research_Projects_Agency) and at
+[Alan Kay](http://en.wikipedia.org/wiki/Alan_Kay) holds a insightful read into how the [power of context (pdf)](http://www.vpri.org/pdf/m2004001_power.pdf) impacts learning and goes on to provide a glimpse of the incredible innovation he was surrounded with during his time working on [ARPA](http://en.wikipedia.org/wiki/Advanced_Research_Projects_Agency) and at